hpc/charliecloud/doc/ch-test.rst

     Create the filesystem permissions directories.
 Requires
     :code:`--perm-dirs`.

-  :code:`build-images`
-    Build images from :code:`build` phase, without running the associated tests.

   :code:`build-unpack`
-    Build and unpack images only.
-By default, build and unpack all applicable images.
-If one or more images have been specified with :code:`-i`, build and unpack those images only.
+    Build and unpack images only, without running the associated tests.
+By default, build/unpack all images from the *build* phase.
+If :code:`-i` is given, build/unpack those images only.

   :code:`clean`
     Delete automatically-generated test files, and packed and unpacked image